 Increased Metabolic Efficiency

-You can, of course, accomplish this at your own pace, and radical, drastic measures are not recommended, just because they are hard to stay with.
-The key is to start a regime of resistance training, both bodyweight exercise and weight-lifting, which will increase your muscle mass and replace your fat storage.
+You can, of course, accomplish this at your own pace, and radical, drastic measures are not recommended just because they are hard to stay with.
+The key is to start a resistance training regime, both body weight exercise and weight-lifting, which will increase your muscle mass and replace your fat storage.